 The impact of this decision will largely be felt in Wivenhoe by students who attend The Colne Community School at Brightlingsea.
 The Colne is approximately 7 miles from Wivenhoe whereas the Sir Charles Lucas Academy is less than 4 miles.
 Parents in Wivenhoe will now have to choose between paying for school transport to Brightlingsea or accepting the offer of free transport to Greenstead.

 Councillor Young has called in the decision for further scrutiny.
 This means that the policy will be looked at again and an opportunity will be given for further viewpoints to be considered.
 The examination (meeting) will take place at County Hall, Chelmsford.
 It will be on 4th February and will start at 2.00pm.

-Residents who wish to put forward their representations are requested to contact Cllr Julie Young mailto:firstname.lastname@example.org The meeting at County Hall is also open to the public.A copy of the consultation paper relating to this decision can be viewed, for further information click here
+Residents who wish to put forward their representations are requested to contact Cllr Julie Young, email: email@example.com.
+The meeting at County Hall is also open to the public.A copy of the consultation paper relating to this decision can be viewed, for further information click here

 |Notice given for construction of floating pontoon - October 2015 - Marine and Coastal Access Act 2009 |

 Application for Construction of Floating Pontoon

 Notice is hereby given that Wivenhoe Town Council has applied to the Marine Management Organisation under the Marine and Coastal Access Act 2009, Part 4, for a marine licence to undertake construction of a floating pontoon on Colne River off Walter Radcliffe Road, Wivenhoe.